 Mr. B is now home enjoying his garden, and swimming at the community center with his family.
 We visit twice a month to monitor and help to coordinate his at-home care under the direction of his providers.

-Ms. J’s 91-year-old, very independent aunt (Mrs. H), was visiting from Oregon.
-Mrs. H required unexpected orthopedic surgery during her stay in California.
+Ms. J’s 91-year-old, very independent aunt, was visiting from Oregon.
+She required unexpected orthopedic surgery during her stay in California.
 Ms. J was concerned, as she knew her aunt had a complex health issue, but no details.
-She was told of the services of Angel On My Shoulder and called for assistance.
-Our case manager was assigned to the case the next day.
+She hired Angel on My Shoulder to assist.

 We contacted healthcare providers in Oregon to complete a comprehensive assessment, which assisted in answering the health questions needed for surgery.
 Part of the evaluation included social history, which helped in long term planning and relationship building.

-It was determined that Mrs. H would stay in California with her niece.
+It was determined that her aunt would stay in California.
 Immediately we went to work to find a new primary care physician (PCP), caregivers, and support for home modifications for Ms. J.

-Mrs. H had never addressed long term planning including advanced directives.
-Angel On My Shoulder’s Case Manager educated both Mrs. H and Ms. J on choices and directives.
-Our Case Manager continued to visit Mrs. H, at which time she coordinated homecare, supervised, and educated caregivers.
-She became a friend to Mrs. H and an advocate for her.
-Ms. J was able to work during this stressful time and received the peace of mind that she had provided the best care possible for her aunt.
+Angel On My Shoulder’s Case Manager educated both Ms. J and her aunt on long term care planning.
+Our Case Manager made frequent visits coordinating home care, supervising and educating caregivers.
+She became a friend and an advocate for Ms. J’s aunt allowing Ms. J to continue working during this stressful time.
+Ms. J received the peace of mind that she had provided the best care possible for her aunt.